Buddhist cosmology: Maha Kalpa

 After the duration 'moment' is the dissolution moment, the hells will gradually be emptied, as well as all coarser forms of existence.
 The beings will flock to the form realms (rupa dhatu), a destruction of fire occurs, sparing everything from the realms of the 'radiant' gods and above (abha deva).

 After 7 of these destructions by 'fire', a destruction by water occurs, and everything from the realms of the 'pleasant' gods and above is spared (subha deva).

 After 64 of these destructions by fire and water, that is – 56 destructions by fire, and 7 by water – a destruction by wind occurs, this eliminates everything below the realms of the 'fruitful' devas (vehapphala devas, literally of "great fruit").
 The pure abodes (suddhavasa, meaning something like pure, unmixed, similar to the connotation of "pure bred German shepherd"), are never destroyed.
 Although without the appearance of a Buddha, these realms may remain empty for a long time.
 The inhabitants of these realms have exceedingly long life spans.

 The formless realms are never destroyed because they do not consist of form (rupa).
 The reason the world is destroyed by fire, water and wind, and not earth is because earth is the 'receptacle'.

 After the dissolution moment, this particular world system remains dissolved for a long time, this is called the 'empty' moment, but the more accurate term would be "the state of being dissolved".
 The beings that inhabited this realm formerly will migrate to other world systems, and perhaps return if their journeys lead here again.

-A mahākalpa is divided into four kalpas or "eons" (Chn/Jpn: 劫 kō; Thai: กัป; अन्तरकल्प), each distinguished from the others by the stage of evolution of the universe during that kalpa.
+A mahākalpa is divided into four kalpas or "eons" (Thai: กัป; अन्तरकल्प), each distinguished from the others by the stage of evolution of the universe during that kalpa.
 The four kalpas are: